vkbishu/vkbishu/README.md

 ### Hi there 👋, Nice to meet you

 I am Venkatesh bishu.
-A software engineer who love to:
+A **frontend engineer** who love to:

 - write clean codes
 - create setup for application
 - develop applications that can solve real world problem
-- talk about web technolgies
+- talk about modern web technolgies
 - contribute to open source projects

 <!--
 **vkbishu/vkbishu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.